MykKuc/MykKuc/README.md

 - 🔧 The tools that I am learning or using in my projects include: IntelliJ IDEA, Git, Apache Maven, Apache Tomcat, SQL (MySQL, PostgreSQL), JUnit, Elasticsearch, Docker.
 - 🌱 I’m currently trying to acquire as much knowledge as possible about all these technologies, tools and best applications of them while developing software.
 - ➕ Also I am learning some frontend development using React.js , but my main focus is still Java and Spring Framework.
+- :cloud: I also learning and using some cloud technologies.
+My only focus is Amazon Web Services.
+I use Route 53, CloudFront, S3, EC2 (Ubuntu) Instances and Amazon RDS to host my project (employeemanagementapp.com).

 <!---